 $24,000 comes from 20% of your customers, and 20% of 1,000 customers is 200 customers.

 $24,000 ÷ 200 customers = $120 /customer per year.

-So each of the customers in the ‘20%’ bracket would have to spend $120/year on you, and the other 80% of your customers would have to spend $7.50 a year, on average, for you to earn $30,000 in gross revenue.
+So each of the customers in the ‘20%’ bracket would have to spend $120/year, and the other 80% of your customers would have to spend $7.50 a year, on average, for you to earn $30,000 /year in gross revenue.